Lenny Henry

-In 1985, he cofounded the charity Comic Relief with the comedy screenwriter Richard Curtis.
-He has appeared in numerous other TV programmes, including children's entertainment show Tiswas, sitcom Chef! and The Magicians for BBC One, and in his later years has transitioned toward acting roles in stage and screen.
+In 1985, he co-founded the charity Comic Relief with the comedy screenwriter Richard Curtis.
+He has appeared in numerous other TV programmes, including starring in the sitcom Chef! and hosting the talent show The Magicians.
+Since the 2010s, he has transitioned towards more serious acting roles on stage and screen.
 He appears in the Amazon Prime series The Lord of the Rings: The Rings of Power.
+In 2006, the British public ranked Henry number 18 in ITV's poll of TV's 50 Greatest Stars.

-Henry is the chancellor of Birmingham City University.
+Henry was the chancellor of Birmingham City University.
+In February 2024, he announced his planned retirement from the position at the end of the 2023–24 academic year after eight years in the post.

 Early life

-Lenworth George Henry was born at Burton Road Hospital in Dudley, on 29 August 1958, to Winston Jervis Henry (1910–1978) and Winifred Louise Henry (1922–1998), who had emigrated to Britain from Jamaica.
+Lenworth George Henry was born at Burton Road Hospital in Dudley, on 29 August 1958, and named after the doctor who delivered him to Winston Jervis Henry (1910–1978) and Winifred Louise Henry (1922–1998), who had immigrated to Britain from Jamaica.
 The fifth of seven children, Henry was the first child of the family to be born in the United Kingdom.
-When Henry was ten years old, he began spending time with the man who was later revealed to be his biological father, Albert Augustus "Bertie" Green (1927–2004), another Jamaican immigrant with whom his mother had a brief relationship when she first arrived in England from their native Jamaica.
-Henry was named after the doctor who delivered him.
+When Henry was 10 years old, he began spending time with the man who was later revealed to be his biological father, Albert Augustus "Bertie" Green (1927–2004), another Jamaican immigrant with whom his mother had a brief relationship when she first arrived in England from their native Jamaica.

-Henry attended St John's Primary School and later The Blue Coat School in Dudley, before completing his schooling at W.R.
-Tuson College in Preston, Lancashire.
+Henry attended St John's Primary School and later The Blue Coat School in Dudley, before completing his schooling at W. R. Tuson College in Preston, Lancashire.

 Career

 Early career

 Henry's formative years in comedy were spent in working men's clubs, where he impersonated mainly white characters, such as the Some Mothers Do 'Ave 'Em character Frank Spencer.
 His earliest television appearance was on the New Faces talent show in 1975, aged 16, which he won with impersonations of Frank Spencer, Stevie Wonder and others.

 His first manager was Robert Luff, who signed him in 1975 and gave him the opportunity, between the ages of 16 and 21, to perform as a comedian as part of the Luff-produced touring stage version of The Black and White Minstrel Show.
-In July 2009, Lenny Henry stated he was contractually obligated to perform and regretted his part in the show, telling The Times in 2015 that his appearance on the show led to a profound "wormhole of depression", and he regretted his family not intervening.
+In July 2009, Lenny Henry stated he was contractually obliged to perform and regretted his part in the show, telling The Times in 2015 that his appearance on the show led to a profound "wormhole of depression", and he regretted his family not intervening.

 In 1976, Henry appeared with Norman Beaton in LWT's sitcom The Fosters, Britain's first comedy series featuring a predominantly black cast.
 Henry also made guest appearances on television programmes including Celebrity Squares, Seaside Special and The Ronnie Corbett Show.